dinoocch/golinks-rs/README.md

 Simple service to manage url shortcuts.

-Primarily intended for personal use on a LAN, but *could* be external facing...

-Original concept credit to google.
-There's lots of other adaptations out there.

-The concept is far too easy to get used to...plus I like these better than bookmarks.

 ## Disclaimer

-This is primarily intended to be a quick introduction to the rust programming language and an easy Sunday project.
+This is primarily intended to be a quick introduction to rust rather than a production ready application.
+It is unlikely to be developed further...

-Therefore there are certainly instances of things that could have been written better/more concisely.
+Therefore there are certainly instances of things that could have been written better/more concisely. (namely with try! + functions)

 LMDB is used on a whim.